 Swedish meatballs, köttbullar, are probably one of the best-known Swedish cooking specialties.
-IKEA made them popular in the states and I am very grateful for that.
+IKEA made them popular in the states and I’m very grateful for that!
 These meatballs are made with a combination of ground pork and ground beef (or sometimes veal), bread or bread crumbs, milk, onion, and spices.
-The combination of spices like allspice, nutmeg, white pepper, and sometimes ground ginger is what separates these meatballs from others.

 Traditional way of serving Swedish meatballs is with creamy brown gravy, mashed (or boiled) potatoes, and of course, lingonberry jam.
 But there is no one “authentic” recipe for Swedish meatballs.
 Much like Italian meatballs, everyone’s grandmother makes the meatballs their own favorite way and those are considered to be the best.